AugurProject/turbo/specs/ufc-spec.md

 Get every event matching these criteria:
 1. Occurs no more than 7 days in the future.
 2. Occurs at least one day in the future.
-3. Its moneylineHome, moneylineAway, and totalScore lines have values that are NOT `0.0001`.
+3. Its moneylineHome and moneylineAway lines have values that are NOT `0.0001`.
 4. Its eventStatusDetails is NOT `"TBD"`.
 5. Neither homeFighter nor awayFighter are the TBD fighter, which is the fighter with name `Opponent TBA`.
 6. The event has not already been used to create markets.

 Then for each remaining event, make this call:

-CreateEvent
 ```typescript
 contract.createMarket(
   eventId,